 William Bagley has worked in the field of philanthropy for over thirty years.
-An attorney, his postings range from service at Choate, Yale, Boston College and The Trustees of Reservations, to work advising a Ford Foundation initiative in affordable housing, a HUD program to eliminate lead poising in children and in support of numerous other non-profit organizations.
-In addition, he advises individuals and foundations in the formation of their philanthropy.
-Presently he directs gift planning at St. Mark's School in Southborough, MA, and writes on the topic of philanthropy for the Neiman Watchdog of the Nieman Foundation at Harvard.
-He took degrees from Holy Cross, Harvard and Suffolk University Law School, and, held a research fellowship at the Yale Divinity School.
-His writing includes articles and policy analysis in philanthropy, and, his poems have been published by WCRB/WGBH, Garrison Keillor, America magazine and others.
+At Boston College Law School, and collaborating with Professor Ray Madoff, he is senior advisor to the BC Law School Forum on Philanthropy and the Public Good.
+Admitted to practice in state and federal courts in Massachusetts and before the US Tax Court, his postings range from service at Choate, Yale, Boston College and The Trustees of Reservations, to work advising a Ford Foundation initiative in affordable housing, a HUD program to eliminate lead poising in children and in support of many non-profit organizations.
+In addition, he has, for years, advised individuals and foundations in the formation of their philanthropy.
+Presently he directs gift planning at St. Mark's School in Southborough, MA.
+His writing includes articles and policy analysis in philanthropy found in the Neiman Watchdog (Nieman Foundation at Harvard), Mass Lawyers Weekly and in other publications and his poems have been published by WCRB/WGBH, NPR, America magazine and elsewhere.
+He took degrees from Holy Cross, Harvard and Suffolk University Law School, and, held two research fellowships at the Yale Divinity School.